directus/directus/docs/reference/system/permissions.md

 ## Check Permissions for a Specific Item

-Check if the current user has Update, Delete and Share permissions on a specific item.
+Check the current user's permissions on a specific item.

 ### Request